-cellular Numerous processes are orchestrated by a constant crosstalk between mitochondria and other cellular components.
-For example, the crosstalk between mitochondria and the endoplasmic reticulum is involved in the regulation of calcium homeostasis, cell division. autophagy, differentiation, and anti-viral signaling (Murley and Nunnari 2016).
-Mitochondria contribute to the formation of which hybrids peroxisomes, are of mitochondrial and ER-derived precursors (Sugiura et al 2017).
-Cellular mitochondrial homeostasis (mitostasis) is maintained through regulation at transcriptional, posttranslational and epigenetic levels (Ling and Rönn 2018; Lisowski et al 2018), resulting in dynamic regulation of mitochondrial turnover by biogenesis of new mitochondria and removal of damaged mitochondria by fusion, fission and mitophagy (Singh et al 2018).
-Cell signalling modules contribute to homeostatic regulation throughout the cell cycle or even cell death by activating proteostatic modules, e.g., the ubiquitinproteasome and autophagylysosome/vacuole pathways; specific proteases like LON, and genome stability modules in response to varying energy demands and stress cues (Quiros et al 2016).
-In addition, several post-translational modifications, including acetylation and nitrosylation, are capable of influencing the bioenergetic response, with clinically significant implications for health and disease (Carrico et al 2018).
+Numerous cellular processes are orchestrated by a constant crosstalk between mitochondria and other cellular components.
+For example, the crosstalk between mitochondria and the endoplasmic reticulum is involved in the regulation of homeostasis. cell calcium division. autophagy, differentiation, and anti-viral signaling [97].
+Mitochondria contribute to the formation of peroxisomes, which are hybrids of mitochondrial and ER-derived precursors [130].
+Cellular mitochondrial homeostasis (mitostasis) is maintained through regulation at transcriptional, posttranslational and epigenetic levels [80; 82], resulting in dynamic regulation of mitochondrial turnover by biogenesis of new mitochondria and removal of damaged mitochondria by fusion, fission and mitophagy [127].
+Cell signalling modules contribute to homeostatic regulation throughout the cell cycle or even cell death by activating proteostatic modules, e.g., the ubiquitin-proteasome and autophagylysosome/vacuole pathways: specific proteases like LON, and genome stability modules in response to varying energy demands and stress cues [108].
+In addition, several post-translational modifications, including acetylation and nitrosylation, are capable of influencing the bioenergetic response. with clinically significant implications for health and disease [16].

-Mitochondria of higher eukaryotes typically maintain several copies of their own circular genome known as mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is maternally inherited in many species.
-However, biparental mitochondrial inheritance is documented in some exceptional cases in humans (Luo et al 2018), is widespread in birds, fish, reptiles and invertebrate groups, and is even the norm in some bivalve taxonomic groups (Breton et al 2007; White et al 2008).
+Mitochondria of higher eukaryotes typically maintain several copies of their circular genome known own as mitochondrial DNA, mtDNA (hundred to thousands per cell [26]), which is maternally inherited in many species.
+However, biparental mitochondrial inheritance is documented in some exceptional cases in humans [83], is widespread in birds, fish, reptiles and invertebrate groups, and is even the norm in some bivalve taxonomic groups [9: 139].